hoytech/ephemerand/README.md

 ### Variable Delay Functions

-A [https://vdfresearch.org/](Variable Delay Function) is a function that takes a very long time to compute and cannot be computed in parallel.
-The input from one of the above schemes can be fed into a VDF, and people can commit to being bound by the final result of the VDF before it is possible that anybody could compute it.
-Then somebody goes ahead working on computing the VDF to produce the final random value.
-Ideally the VDF can be verified to be computed correctly in less time than it took to compute it.
+A [Variable Delay Function](https://vdfresearch.org/) is a function that takes a very long time to compute and cannot be computed in parallel.
+The output from one of the above schemes is generated and fed as input into the VDF.
+Next, people commit to being bound by the final result of the VDF before it is possible that anybody could have computed it.
+Then, in parallel, somebody goes ahead working on computing the VDF to produce the final random value.
+Ideally the output VDF is then verified by everyone in less time than it took to compute it originally.
 Most currently-known VDFs require trusted setups, and tuning the delay parameter requires careful tuning (possibly needing specialized hardware as a benchmark).

 ### NIST randomness beacon